 the Prudential Authority may, if the Prudential Authority reasonably believes that the application is not in the interests of policyholders of the insurer, or, in the case of a controlling company, the interests of policyholders of the insurers that are part of the insurance group, join the application as a party and file affidavits and other documents in opposition to the application.

-(b) Any order granted by the court in circumstances where paragraph (a)(i) has not been complied with is void.
+(b) The court may only grant an order relating to the business rescue of an insurer or a controlling company if the Prudential Authority has been notified of the application as required in paragraph (a)(i).

 (a) Any resolution of an insurer or a controlling company to begin business rescue proceedings is subject to the approval of the Prudential Authority.